 |Bio and Links|

-Every memorial created has meaning - if not to me, to someone.
+Every memorial represents a life and has meaning to someone.
 The "dash" between birth and death dates is who they were.
 We don't know most of these people, some may have been unkind or done bad things, we have no idea, so we create the memorials - in earthly death all are equal.
-There are some that are extra special to me so if you have time to visit and leave a flower for the any/all of the following, much obliged;
+There are some that are extra special to us so if you have time to visit and leave a flower for the any/all of the following, much obliged;

-I am an American living in Australia but my family is in USA.
-I moved here when I was 50.
-My birth name was Rebecca Susan Hood, the only child of my mother and father.
-They were both only children as well as each had siblings that died shortly after birth.
-I do have 3 sisters that are the daughters of our mother.
-They too live in the USA.
-I also have a few distant cousins.
+I am an American living in Australia and all of my family is in USA except one daughter who came to Oz with me.
+I am the only child of my parents.
+They both had siblings, one died as an infant and the other a young child.
+I do have older sisters that were born of our mother.
 My family names are Kiffmeyer, LaZebnick, Quinn, Hood, Koch, Courtwright (Cortwright), Bowhanan (Buchanan) and the family comes from Ohio: Price Hill, New Richmond, Reading, and from Pennsylvania: Dingman Ferry, Milford, Pike County and Stroudsburg.
 European countries include County Tyrone, Ireland, Scotland, England, Prussia and Alsace-Lorraine France/Germany.
 I can trace my family back to 1760 through the Quinns to County Tyrone, to the Revolutionary War through Buchanan (DAR), the Civil War through Koch and working on the Mayflower with Courtwright (Cortwright) Bishop and Hood (or Houth or Hod).

 My husband's family names are McIntosh, Johnson (Johnston) on the paternal side and that side of the family has been in Oz for at least 3 generations, coming from Scotland to Australia.
 The maternal side of the family is Hulme and Dodgson from Stockport, England.
 He is first generation Australian on his mother's side.
 We have found many of his relatives, even some live ones he didn't know about through Find A Grave!
 Any family work we do in Australia is his family and has no connection to my family... maybe if we both go back far enough in Scotland or England?

-We learned some very interesting things about photographing stones.
-Overcast days are best and if it is raining an umbrella is nice.
-A dust brush, cloth and water to clean off stones is good as well as a wet rag and some dirt is invaluable on a carved stone that has faded.
+Photographing stones on overcast days is best but not always possible.
+A dust brush, cloth and water to clean off stones is good as well as a wet rag and dirt is invaluable on a carved stone that has faded.
 We will get you the best photo we can and if you don't like it, let us know so we can try again.

 NB: Our photos are not be be used elsewhere without permission or even on other FaG memorials.
-Just ask - we are happy to work with you and only consider it a courtesy to ask!
+We are happy to work with you and only consider it a courtesy to ask!